Behind the Numbers

 • Despite harsh penalties for all fentanyl-related substances since 2018, overdose rates have increased across the U.S.

-• All states except one (Oregon) criminalize small drug possession, and all states criminalize drug sales.
+• In 2022, all states except one (Oregon) criminalized low-level drug possession, and all states criminalized drug sales.
 Despite this fact, overdose rates have increased.

 • Despite an urgent need for a health-based approach to the overdose crisis, there are barriers to proven interventions.